sjlarson92/daily-art-prompt-service/README.md

 - use Spring Initializr to Bootstrap your application at https://start.spring.io/

-- Maven VS Gradle:

-  - Maven is a rigid model while Gradle is more flexible and easily customizable
-  - Google is using Gradle as the build system for Android Studio
-  - For more details about these two build automations visit https://dzone.com/articles/gradle-vs-maven

-- .war vs .jar:
-  - A .war file is a Web Application Archive which runs inside an application server while a .jar is Java Application Archive that runs a desktop application on a user's machine.
-A war file is a special jar file that is used to package a web application to make it easy to deploy it on an application server.

 ### Gradle

 - To run a build initially use command `gradle build` to add dependencies